 - The amount of gross receipts or gross proceeds

-- Any other information that may be necessary to establish the nontaxable character of such transactions under the Sales Tax Code.
+- Any other information to establish the nontaxable character of such transactions under the Sales Tax Code.

 Oklahoma Resale Certificate FAQs